engie-group/shaystack/README.md

 (See [here](https://project-haystack.org/doc/Json)).

 To manage the multi-tenancy, it's possible to use different approach:
-- Overload the method `get_customer()` to return the name of customer, deduce by the user logging
+- Overload the method `get_customer_id()` to return the name of customer, deduce by the user logging
 - Use different table (change the table name, ...#haystack_customer1, ...#haystack_customer2)

 ### Using with Excel or PowerBI